 On kidsdata.org, indicators of youth alcohol, tobacco, and other drug use come from:

-Data based on student reports are available by grade level (7, 9, 11, and/or non-traditional), gender, level of school connectedness,* parent education level, and sexual orientation.
+Data based on student reports come from the California Healthy Kids Survey (CHKS) and are available by grade level (7, 9, 11, and/or non-traditional), gender, level of school connectedness,* parent education level, and sexual orientation.

 *Levels of school connectedness are based on a scale created from responses to five questions about feeling safe, close to people, and a part of school, being happy at school, and about teachers treating students fairly.

 Cigarette smoking is the leading cause of preventable and premature death in the U.S., resulting in more than 480,000 deaths annually (3).
-Smoking has cumulative, irreversible negative health effects, and most long-term smokers start when they are teens or young adults (3, 4).
-Tobacco use or smoking in any form—including electronic cigarettes—is unsafe (3, 4).
+Smoking causes cumulative, irreversible harm, and most long-term smokers start when they are teens or young adults (3, 4).
+Tobacco use or smoking in any form—including e-cigarettes—is unsafe (4).
 Marijuana use, too, is linked to adverse effects such as respiratory problems, anxiety attacks, cognitive difficulties, and coordination loss, as well as aggressive behavior and poor academic performance among youth (5).